Inference-Time Optimization of Prompt Embeddings in Diffusion Models: A Comparison of sep-CMA-ES and Adam: Methodology

-CMA-ES is well-known to be a powerful optimization algorithm for continuous optimization problems, but it has limitations to its scalability.
-The standard CMA-ES samples candidates from a Gaussian $\mathcal N(m,\sigma^2 C)$ and adapts the covariance $C$ from elite samples, with a complexity $O(d^2)$ for dimension $d$.
-Considering that the embedding space of deep generative models may reach tens of thousands of dimensions, applying CMA-ES becomes unfeasible in terms of computational resources and execution time.
-In this context, the Separable CMA-ES (sep-CMA-ES) constrains $C$ to be diagonal, updating only coordinate-wise variances \cite{ros2008}.
-This also cuts memory and time to $O(d)$, at the cost of ignoring cross-coordinate correlations.
-By assuming this compromise, we employ sep-CMA-ES to maximize a weighted sum of aesthetic quality and prompt alignment by optimizing the prompt embedding vector:
+CMA-ES is a powerful method for continuous optimization, but its standard formulation does not scale well to very high-dimensional problems.
+Standard CMA-ES samples candidates from a Gaussian $\mathcal N(m,\sigma^2 C)$ and adapts the covariance matrix $C$ using elite samples, with a time and memory complexity $O(d^2)$ for dimension $d$.
+Considering that the embedding space of deep generative models may reach tens of thousands of dimensions, applying CMA-ES becomes infeasible.
+Separable CMA-ES (sep-CMA-ES) addresses this by constraining $C$ to be diagonal and updating only coordinate-wise variances~\cite{ros2008}.
+This reduces the memory and time to $O(d)$ at the cost of ignoring cross-coordinate correlations.
+Assuming this compromise, we employed sep-CMA-ES to maximize the weighted sum of aesthetic quality and prompt alignment by optimizing the prompt embedding vector: